Sea star wasting disease: 2013–current plagues

 In July 2013, populations of sea stars declined rapidly on the east coast of the US between New Jersey and Maine.
 There had been a great increase in sea star numbers three years earlier, though in 2013 they were dying off.
 No cause for the mysterious deaths was apparent.
 On the Pacific coast, a meltdown of sea stars was first found in ochre stars and sunflower stars in Howe Sound, British Columbia.
-In late August, the disease had also been found stretching from Alaska to the border of Mexico, affecting more than 20 species of sea stars on the west coast.
+In late August, the disease had also been found stretching from Alaska to the border of Mexico, affecting more than 20 species of sea stars on the west coast of North America.

 At the beginning of September 2013, a mass die-off of sea stars was reported off the coast of British Columbia.
 The sea bed was littered with disintegrating sunflower stars (Pycnopodia helianthoides), their detached arms and discs.
 Another species also suffering mortalities was the morning sun star (Solaster dawsoni), but no cause for the deaths was apparent.
 If they were caused by infection or toxins, the two species might have affected each other because the diet of each includes sea stars.

-In spring/summer 2013, reports of sea stars experiencing wasting symptoms came from Vancouver, B.C. and from southern and central California.
+In early to mid-2013, reports of sea stars experiencing wasting symptoms came from Vancouver, B.C., and from southern and central California.
 Observations of symptoms spread throughout California, Washington and southern Canada throughout 2013, but sea star wasting disease did not begin affecting sea stars in the intertidal zone in Oregon until spring 2014.
 The relatively high resolution of understanding of the pattern of disease spread came from marine scientists working along the coast, but also from citizen scientists visiting the coast and uploading their observations, of where they saw sea stars both with and without disease symptoms, to an online sea star wasting observation log database.